Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Preliminaries

 \subsection{Causal Intervention}

-Causal intervention for machine learning aims to capture the causal effects of interventions (i.e. variables), and take advantage of causal relations in datasets to improve model performance and generalization ability.
-The basic idea of causal intervention is using an adjustment strategy that modifies the graphical model and manipulates conditional probabilities to discover causal relations among variables.
-In this section, we will review two adjustment strategies: front-door adjustment and backdoor adjustment.
+Causal intervention for machine learning aims to capture the causal effects of interventions (i.e., variables), and take advantage of causal relations in datasets to improve model performance and generalization ability.
+The basic idea of causal intervention is to use an adjustment strategy that modifies the graphical model and manipulates conditional probabilities to discover causal relationships among variables.
+In this section, we review two adjustment strategies: back-door adjustment and front-door adjustment.